ekke97/scriptReader/README.txt

 Only reads .txt files to our knowledge

 ADDITIONAL FEATURES TO WORK ON (IF TIME PERMITS)
-- Support more file types
+- Support more file types.

-- Hopefully we can find an effective and automated way of fetching words and costs associated with them (web scraper, ML, etc…)
+- Hopefully we can find an effective and automated way of fetching words and costs associated with them (web scraper, ML, etc…).
+- Can then expand to allowing the user to choose a preferred set of sources for the database (certain known prop or clothing websites, e-commerce sites like Amazon or Ebay, Google Shopping, etc.)

 - We will use a database type that will work best for this project and might shift to a better version if we need it and time permits

-- Expand this further to using semantic role labeling to identify new items to add to the database when reading new scripts, and then if time permits look into ways (ML, AI) to automatically build the database while reading more scripts, making the program smarter and the database more extensive and optimized.
+- Expand this further to using semantic role labeling to identify new items to add to the database when reading new scripts, and then if time permits look into ways (ML, AI) to automatically build the database while reading more scripts, making the program incrementally smarter and the database more extensive and optimized.

 - More detailed information about the script